About the MPS Program

-The MPS Program provides integrated health and aged care services for older Australians living in small communities in regional and remote areas.
+The MPS Program provides integrated health and aged care services for older people living in small communities in regional and remote areas.

 The MPS Program aims to give regional and remote communities: